 Upon receipt of appropriate documentation, the Office of Admissions will determine the eligibility of applicants to the university and will notify them of this determination.
-After acceptance, applicants will be notified of registration dates and procedures.-
+After acceptance, applicants will be notified of registration dates and procedures.
+This information is also available on the university's Web site.